 We sit upright when first seated on a chair.
 This upright position holds for 10 to 20 minutes.
 The back is tired, the body moves towards the backrest.
 The seated position creates a backward pressure and a downward force.
 The downward pressure pushes the buttocks forward.
 We end up sitting on the tailbone and at the edge of the chair.

 The spine is transformed into a "C" slouch.
 The slouch compresses the organs housed in upper chest chamber and muscle strain in the lower back.
-The discomfort causes one to reposition; (sit upright) only to continue the same vicious cycle minutes later.
+The discomfort causes one to reposition; (sit upright) only to continue the same vicious cycle minutes later.,

 We find it hard to sit upright because leaning is part of our sitting culture.
 In leaning, we rely on the backrest to support our body, thus the unused back muscles become weaker over time.
 The result is structural collapse, back pain sets in.

 The best of "ERGO" chairs with many features provide support to the body but does not encourage movement.
-The body does little to support itself as is supported by the "ergo" features to maintain proper posture.
+The body does little to support itself as is aided by the "ergo" features to maintain proper posture.
 According to research, the spine stops receiving nourishment from direct blood supply when over the age of 10 years but is kept flexible through exercises and movement.